top of page

 Background and training

-See an mind map of the influences that colour my therapeutic work
+See a mind map of the influences that colour my therapeutic work here.

 What clients say